Byron/btank/src/md/about_tank.md

 - Non test-driven development is encouraged by providing means to reload code while the application is running.
 This is probably what led to tanks major sin, see top of the document.
 - Probably as some kind of workaround, required frameworks (if provided by tank) can't just be imported, but need a custom method to be called.
 They also have non-python compatible characters in their names, like dashes ... (maybe there is a way to convert them to their python names procedurally).
     - This makes deriving hooks from one another special too - you can inherit from the hook you are overriding, but someone else can't inherit from you as there is exactly one level of overrides for hooks.
+    - As it's special, hook derivation doesn't work for core hooks !
+It's clearly a 'special case bug'
     - There is a special syntax which allows multi-inheritance, which greatly re-invents the wheel.
 Inside of the hook, it's very abstract what your base actually is, and even worse, can change without the code knowing.
 Another form of redundancy.
+    + reloading of all code is possible this way, but requires all in-memory instance to be closed/tossed out before you see an effect.
 - Hooks can access the parent app through `self.parent`, which doesn't help in isolating them.
 - Tk-core is special, and typically shared.
 Can be localized, which makes it a standalone copy based on some other copy.
 - Even hooks are defined in yaml, which is degenerating what can actually be done in a programming language.
 When extending implementation, its more powerful to use language facilities (i.e. types, delegate-patterns, events, plugin systems).
 They are supposed to be lightweight, but calling them is super expensive, even for python.